rahi-lab/YeaZ-GUI/readme.md

 ### Install from source

-follow the instructions below to install the package from source.
+Follow the instructions below to install the package from source.
 This is the recommended way of installing the package.

 1. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
 2. Clone this repository (`git clone https://github.com/rahi-lab/YeaZ-GUI`).
 3. In the command line, navigate to the folder where you cloned YeaZ-GUI (command `cd YeaZ-GUI`).
-4. Enter the command `source install.sh` (in unix-base systems) or `install.bat` in windows systems.
+4. Enter the command `source install.sh` (in Unix-base systems) or `install.bat` in Windows systems.
 This will create a conda environment named YeaZ and install all the required packages including the YeaZ-toolbox package that stores the primary tools for tracking and analysis.

     4.1 If you get the 'permission denied' error, try running `chmod +x install.sh` and then run `source install.sh` again.